Site Rules

 Include script to check for broken links and missing metadata

-8. Publishing to the Web
+8. Publishing to Web

-Markdown content edited in Obsidian, site code in Zed
+- Markdown content edited in Obsidian, site code in Zed

-Quartz static site generator converts Markdown to HTML
+- Quartz static site generator converts Markdown to HTML

-Deployment via GitHub GUI + GitHub Actions
+- Deployment via GitHub Actions.

 - Local + external USB backup via BORG BACKUP